webaware/eway-payment-gateway/readme.txt

 * drop-in compatible with eWAY payment gateway from the WP e-Commerce Gold Cart plugin (except recurring billing -- see FAQ)
 * it's free!

-= Sponsorships =

-* Another WordPress Classifieds Plugin integration generously sponsored by [Michael Major Media](http://michaelmajor.com.au/)
-* Events Manager Pro integration generously sponsored by [Michael Major Media](http://michaelmajor.com.au/)

-Thanks for sponsoring new features for eWAY Payment Gateway!

-= Requirements: =
+= Requirements =

-* you need to install a shopping cart plugin listed above
+* you need to install an e-commerce plugin listed above
 * you need an SSL certificate for your hosting account
 * you need an account with eWAY Australia
 * this plugin uses eWAY's [Direct Payments API](http://www.eway.com.au/developers/api/direct-payments) and [Stored Payments API](http://www.eway.com.au/developers/api/stored-%28xml%29), but does not support eWAY's hosted payment form